KiwiAzn/front-end-specialist/INSTRUCTIONS.md

   - We are not counting familiarising yourself with the technologies as a part of those two hours
   - If you do run out of time, update the `CONTEXT.md` with a high level overview of what you have done
 - You are allowed to install additional third-party packages for your solution.
 If you do install additional third party packages please add a short description in the `CONTEXT.md` file on _why_ you have chosen that library over others

+## Known issues

+There is a known issue with `prop-types` throwing warnings for `children` not being a `ReactNode` for a few MUI components.
+Feel free to ignore this.